If Tomorrow Comes (novel): Adaptation

 The novel was adapted into the three-part TV miniseries If Tomorrow Comes in 1986, starring Madolyn Smith and Tom Berenger.

 The Malayalam film 22 Female Kottayam was inspired by this novel.
 The film was remade into Tamil as Malini 22 Palayamkottai which itself was dubbed into Telugu as Ghatana.

+The 2004 Bollywood Film Ek Hasina Thi also borrowed elements from the novel.

 Sequels

 Author Tilly Bagshawe has written two novels featuring the Tracy Whitney character: Sidney Sheldon's Chasing Tomorrow (2014) and Sidney Sheldon's Reckless (2015).